emacsorphanage/libegit2/README.md

 - Return types map to their natural Emacs counterparts, or opaque user pointers when not applicable (e.g. for `git-???` structures).
 Exceptions: `git-oid` and `git-buf` types are converted to Emacs strings.
-- Boolean parameters towards the end of argument lists whose natural default value is false will be made optional.
+- Boolean parameters or pointers towards the end of argument lists whose natural default value is false or NULL will be made optional.

 Quality-of-life convenience functionality is better implemented in Emacs Lisp than in C.

 ## Building